ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 gname = tstr
 ~~~~~~~~~~~

-This format is consistent with every ECDH algorithm currently defined in {{RFC9053}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} of this document describes how the format of each 'ecdh_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.
+This format is consistent with every ECDH algorithm currently defined in {{RFC9053}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} of this document describes how the format of each 'ecdh_info_entry' can be generalized for possible future registered algorithms that have a different set of COSE capabilities.

 ### 'kdc_dh_creds' Parameter {#gm-dh-info}